LEE-HYUNSANG/UPBIT_ML/doc/config.md

 configuration.
 The trailing-stop flag is converted to `TRAILING_STOP_ENABLED` for `PositionManager`.
 ## f5_f5_strategy_params.json
-Default hyperparameters for each strategy used by the ML pipeline.
+This file has been removed.
+Strategy hyperparameters are now defined directly in the code.